Digital Signage Federation

 Digital Signage Federation (DSF) is an American non-profit organization dedicated to the advancement of the Digital Signage industry.
-It was established and named by Angelo R. Varrone, then founded in 2010 by a number of industry professionals to form a trade association focused on education, networking, and standards development.
+It was established and named by Angelo R. Varrone and his wife A. Karen Varrone.
+Karen was instrumental in finding and selecting the initial Executive Director of DSF.
+The foundation of industry volunteer professionals formed in 2010 established a trade association focused on education, networking, and standards development.
 The purposes of the DSF are to support and promote the common business interests of the interactive technologies industry, the digital signage industry, and the digital out-of-home network industry (DOOH).

 The DSF was formed in March 2010 and officially incorporated on May 12, 2010.
 Since its incorporation, the DSF has supported the research of, and improved legislation, regulation, code and standards that affect the sale and use of, digital signage and other products and services within the Association Industries (digital signage, interactive technologies, and DOOH).

 Its current structure includes an Executive committee formed by a Chairman, Vice-Chairman, Treasurer/Secretary, and Immediate Past Chairman; and a rotating Board of At-Large Directors composed of 14 industry professionals.